zriyansh/signoz.io/blog/2021-11-20-opentelemetry-fastapi.md

 FastAPI is one of the fastest Python web frameworks currently available and is really efficient when it comes to writing code.
 It is based on ASGI specification, unlike other Python frameworks like Flask, which is based on WSGI specification.

-Instrumentation is the biggest challenge engineering teams face when starting out with monitoring their application performance. <a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" ><b>OpenTelemetry</b></a> is the leading open-source standard that is solving the problem of instrumentation.
-It is currently an incubating project under the <a href = "https://www.cncf.io/" rel="noopener noreferrer nofollow" target="_blank" ><b>Cloud Native Computing Foundation</b></a>.
+Instrumentation is the biggest challenge engineering teams face when starting out with monitoring their application performance. <a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" >OpenTelemetry</a> is the leading open-source standard that is solving the problem of instrumentation.
+It is currently an incubating project under the <a href = "https://www.cncf.io/" rel="noopener noreferrer nofollow" target="_blank" >Cloud Native Computing Foundation</a>.

 It is a set of tools, APIs, and SDKs used to instrument applications to create and manage telemetry data(Logs, metrics, and traces).
 It aims to make telemetry data(logs, metrics, and traces) a built-in feature of cloud-native software applications.

  One of the biggest advantages of using OpenTelemetry is that it is vendor-agnostic.
 It can export data in multiple formats which you can send to a backend of your choice.

-In this article, we will use **[SigNoz](https://signoz.io/)** as a backend.
+In this article, we will use [SigNoz](https://signoz.io/) as a backend.
 SigNoz is an open-source APM tool that can be used for both metrics and distributed tracing.

 Let's get started and see how to use OpenTelemetry for a FastAPI application.